johnMamish/paper-reading/README.md

 ## To-Do
 There are a couple things I'd like to do to make the Obsidian experience nicer to work with:
- - [ ] Move notes from [[energy-adaptive-compression-papers]] to their own documents; make lit-review tag for Energy adaptive compression
+ - [ ] Move notes from [[Energy Adaptive Compression]] to their own documents; make lit-review tag for Energy adaptive compression
  - [x] Figure out how to color-code nodes based on folder (I want all the "author" nodes to be, say, red)